 The existing bridge will be repaired

-With the operationalisation of the new bridge, the railway operation will commence from the new railway bed.
+Since the operationalisation of the new bridge, the railway operation is carried out from the new railway bed.
 Thus, the existing railway bed can decommissioned for the repair of the old Hinterrhein Bridge with the substitution of the bridge via the National Road A13.
 The existing, listed lattice bridge from 1895 will be repaired and continued to use for railway operations.
 With its modifications, it will be equipped with a pedestrian walk way on the lower bridge side, allowing for an extension of the Ruinaulta trail to Reichenau-Tamins and/or towards Rothenbrunnen.
 The concrete bridge above the A13 will be demolished and replaced for geometrical reasons, whereby it will fulfil the future expansion demand of the structure clearance for the national route A13.
 After the completion of all sections of the construction, the new twin-track will be operational in November 2019.

 The costs of the entire project amount to approximately 32.5 million Swiss francs.
 Contrary to other bridge construction works, the complexity of the railway systems, in particular, the safety system, is very high and accounts for nearly half of the total costs.
 The reason for that is the ongoing railway operation during all construction phases.
 The actual construction costs for the two steel bridges, the civil engineering works and the mountainside excavation works amount to approximately 13.5 million Swiss francs.